syncfusion-content/blazor-docs/blazor/diagram/swimlane/phase.md

 ---
 layout: post
 title: Phase in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Phase support in Syncfusion Blazor Diagram component, its elements and more.
+description: Learn here all about Phase support in Syncfusion Blazor Diagram component, its elements and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug